 Liquidation

 Liquidation is the core safety mechanism that protects Liquidity Providers’ capital when a borrower’s position becomes unhealthy.
 On Arkis, liquidation is automated, transparent, and portfolio-aware.
-Liquidation is triggered when the of a falls below 1.0, indicating that, under stress conditions, the account no longer sufficiently covers the borrowed amount.
+Liquidation is triggered when the Risk Factor of a Margin Account falls below 1.0, indicating that, under stress conditions, the account no longer sufficiently covers the borrowed amount.

 How Liquidation Works on Arkis